Indian Corn Craft

 Glue: Your yellow oval is going to act as your corn, and your divided green oval will act as the corn husks!
 Apply glue onto the back of your corn oval and glue the two sides of the husk onto the corn.

 Create: Begin by using the hole punch to create a hole at the top of the corn to feed the pipe cleaners through later.
 Add some mounting putty to the eraser end of a pencil.
-This will help you easily pick up each gemstone as you decorate.
+This will help you easily pick up each gemstone as you decorate if you don’t have a set of tweezers.

 Decorate: Apply glue to the front of the corn and press gemstones down into the glue in a random assorted pattern.
 Once your Indian corn craft is covered in gemstones, feed a few pipe cleaners through the hole at the top to create a tassel.